timruiterkamp/laadpalen-app/README.md

 - find the status of an issue that is being handled by a different organization

 ### Prototype
-Based on the featurelist and user/stakeholder wishes we started working on a low-fi prototype, build in adobe XD.
+Based on the featurelist and user/stakeholder wishes we started working on a low-fi prototype, built in adobe XD.
 It served to lay out the flow the app and dashboard would take and what information would be displayed.

 [Client app prototype](https://xd.adobe.com/view/200df57a-f938-47e7-62e4-16f374a24c3d-563c/)
 ![overview client wireframes](docs/images/prototype_client_1.png)